 Of course, you should help clean up (and maybe even do the majority when they’re young) but they should participate in this very important part of playing.
 By starting with toys, the lessons on routines eventually carry over to putting away their clothes, cleaning up their rooms, and even eventually being on top of their schoolwork.

-These concepts – limits and routines – are the basis for living a clutter-free and organized life and can definitely be taught from the earliest of ages.
+These concepts—limits and routines—are the basis for not just organizing kids toys, but for living a clutter-free and organized life.
 When these skills are learned at young ages, the benefits last through their entire lives.